(MIG loo stat)

 Vd: 83-105 L

 Limited data suggests that the clearance of miglustat decreases 40% and 60% with mild and moderate renal impairment, respectively; dosage reduction recommended.
 A decreased clearance of 70% has been suggested in patients with severe renal impairment.

 Gaucher disease: Treatment of adult patients with mild-to-moderate type 1 Gaucher disease for whom enzyme replacement therapy is not a therapeutic option (eg, due to allergy, hypersensitivity, or poor venous access)

 Canadian labeling: Additional use (not in U.S. labeling): Treatment to delay the progression of neurological manifestations in Niemann-Pick type C disease

 There are no contraindications listed in the manufacturer’s labeling.

 Canadian labeling: Additional contraindications (not in U.S. labeling): Hypersensitivity to miglustat or any component of the formulation; pregnancy

-Type 1 Gaucher disease: Adults: 100 mg 3 times daily; dose may be reduced to 100 mg 1-2 times daily in patients with adverse effects (ie, tremor, GI distress)
+Type 1 Gaucher disease: Oral: 100 mg 3 times daily; dose may be reduced to 100 mg 1-2 times daily in patients with adverse effects (ie, tremor, GI distress)

 Children <12 years: Note: Children <4 years of age were not included in clinical trials; dose based on body surface area (BSA):